Impact of violence on custody

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how violence is considered in parenting orders, what evidence matters, or what safety measures might apply.
 The AI helps you understand general legal information and explore the range of options that may be available in your circumstances.

 It's important to know that only a licensed lawyer can provide legal advice specific to your situation.
 If you decide you need professional guidance, we can connect you with family lawyers who specialise in these sensitive matters.
-They can review your circumstances, advise you on the strength of any evidence, and help you pursue the safest arrangements for your child.
+Family lawyers generally consider a person's circumstances and the available evidence as part of working through safe arrangements for a child.

 Not sure what to ask?